 A couple of key components for consideration when designing this type of system include:

-2. Gallons used readings also assist in uncovering any potential leaks in the home such as running toilets, which will unnecessarily prematurely deplete the arsenic media’s capacity.
+- Gallons used readings also assist in uncovering any potential leaks in the home.
+This could prematurely deplete the arsenic media’s capacity.

 LEAD/LAG TANK SET-UP CREATES BACK-UP AND INCREASES SAFETY

-Because Arsenic in well water is a tasteless, colorless and odorless contaminant, it is particularly important to have two tanks in series in case the first tank is depleted prior to scheduled service with your water treatment company.
-Service should be scheduled at intervals determined by the water use tracking data accumulated.
+It is particularly important to have two tanks in series in case the first tank is depleted prior to scheduled service with your water treatment company.
+In following, service should be scheduled at intervals determined by the water use tracking data accumulated.
 This combined with appropriate water testing intervals are added safeguards to prevent Arsenic from getting into the treated water entering the home.

-In summary, finding Arsenic in well water may first come as a shock, however , if you are contemplating buying a home that has it, a safe, effective system can be installed to eliminate this problem.
+Finally, if you are contemplating buying a home that has arsenic, a safe, effective system can be installed to eliminate this problem.